 “We’re in a period of great risk, and the most important thing is to know how to diversify well.” – Ray Dalio

 Historically, during periods of great and extreme risks, like in the 1970s or after 2008, gold and silver were growing wildly in value.
 While that happened, the stock and bond portions of portfolios were free-falling.
 At that time, having enough gold in your portfolio would have offset these losses.
-If your portfolio had gold or silver, it did not lose value — it actually gained in value.
-Investors who hadn’t diversified with precious metals lost a significant part of their nest egg.
+Investors who hadn’t diversified with precious metals at that time lost a significant part of their nest egg.

-This feature of gold as a financial insurance policy for periods of extreme risk and volatility is why I own a good portion of my portfolio in gold.
-You should consider protecting your hard-earned money the same way.
+This feature of gold as something akin to a financial insurance policy for periods of extreme risk and volatility is why I own a good portion of my portfolio in gold.
+You should consider protecting your purchasing power the same way.